elusivecodes/FyreDB/README.md

 - Key/value pairs where the key is the field (and comparison operator) and the value(s) will be escaped.
 - Array values containing a group of conditions.
 These will be joined using the *AND* operator unless the array key is "*OR*" or "*NOT*".

-If a *QueryBuilder* or *QueryLiteral* is supplied as an array value they will be converted to a string and not escaped.
+If a *SelectQuery* or *QueryLiteral* is supplied as an array value they will be converted to a string and not escaped.

-A *Closure* can also be supplied as an array value, where a new *QueryBuilder* will be passed as the first argument.
+A *Closure* can also be supplied as an array value, where the *Connection* will be passed as the first argument.

 **With**